HSLdevcom/helmet-model-system/README.md

 ### Dependencies

-We have several external dependencies in our codebase, f.ex NumPy and OMX, etc. Importing these dependencies depend on the environment (local-development or production).
+We have several external dependencies in our codebase, f.ex NumPy and OMX, etc. Reason for including them to this repository is because the version of the OMX-library used by EMME is highly custom and cannot be found from normal PyPi repositories.

+Importing the dependencies depend on the environment (local-development or production).
+In production-mode they come via EMME and in development we use PipEnv.

 *Deployed production env: EMME*